-One of the most difficult tasks for new affiliates or even those wanting to set up an online business with WordPress is how to install WordPress using Cpanel and Fantastico.
+One of the most challenging tasks for new affiliates or even those wanting to set up an online business with WordPress is how to install WordPress using Cpanel and Fantastico.

-Today I am going to give you a walk through tutorial of how to install WordPress using Cpanel and Fantastico and be operational within 15 minutes of reading this post, sound like a fair deal!
+Today I am going to give you a walkthrough tutorial on how to install WordPress using Cpanel and Fantastico and be operational within 15 minutes of reading this post, sound like a fair deal!

 A Step By Step Tutorial To Install WordPress Using Cpanel and Fantastico

 Now before we get started, if you don’t know if you have Cpanel or not, then you’ll want to contact your web hosting company.